-Figure 3 shows that the majority of these infections (79.9 percent) were coded as MRSA other infection (041.12), while 11.2 percent were coded as MRSA septicemia and 8.9 percent as MRSA pneumonia.
-Discharges for which the carrier code (V02.54) is the only code for MRSA are not included in this section.
+Figure 3 shows that the majority of MRSA infections (79.9 percent) were coded as MRSA other infection, while 11.2 percent were coded as MRSA septicemia and 8.9 percent as MRSA pneumonia.
+Discharges for which carrier or suspected carrier of MRSA are not included in this section.